-55 Use of charged assets by a liquidator or administrator
+54 55 Use of charged assets by a liquidator or administrator

 55.1 What replacement for the ability of a liquidator or administrator to use floating charge assets?
 The issues are discussed in the Second Discussion Paper on Secured Transactions Reform published by the Financial Law Committee of the City of London Law Society in February 2014.
+It is envisaged that section 54 will contain a power for an administration (and possibly a liquidator) to use a certain amount of charged assets in certain limited circumstances.